apache/incubator-heron/website/content/snippets/heron-eco-api.md

 ## What about Storm Flux?
 Is it compatible with  Eco?

 We built ECO with Flux in mind.
 Most Storm Flux topologies should be able to deployed in Heron with minimal changes.
-Start reading here [Migrate Storm To Heron] (../docs/migrate-storm-to-heron) to migrate your Storm Flux topology then come back.
+Start reading  [Migrate Storm To Heron] (../../docs/migrate-storm-to-heron) to learn how to migrate your Storm Flux topology then come back.